afkatja/tictactoe/README.md

 Now, open your favorite text editor (for example, [Atom](https://atom.io/)) where you can edit your project.

-In order to see the nice font as we used in the demo, add the following rule in your `.html` file:
+In order to see the nice font as we used in the demo, add the following rule in the `<head>` of your `html` file:
 ```html
 <link href="https://fonts.googleapis.com/css?family=Amatic+SC:700" rel="stylesheet" type="text/css">
 ```